Introduction to psychiatry

 MED II: Second-Year Medicine - Clinical Psychiatry

 In second year, psychiatry is incorporated into the Neuroscience Unit along with neuroanatomy, neurology and neurophysiology.
 The psychiatry component focuses on the diagnosis, treatment and biopsychosocial understanding of major psychiatric disorders through lectures and case-based learning.
-During this unit, students also attend weekly Skilled Clinician II sessions during which they conduct supervised psychiatric histories and mental status examinations of patients.
+During this unit, students also attend weekly Skilled Clinician II sessions during which they practice psychiatric assessment skills with patients.

 MED III: Third-Year Medicine - Clinical Clerkship